jly017tech/2025-MDTLab/README.md

 <img width="858" height="653" alt="image" src="https://github.com/user-attachments/assets/29d29280-9360-4470-aeef-7b1bc9dd792a" />

-<p>After the VM2 finally establish a connection from the DHCP server and WDS from Domain Controller, I went ahead go through each steps and finish deploying images.</p>
+<p>After the VM2 finally establish a connection from the DHCP server and WDS from Domain Controller, I went ahead go through each steps and finish deploying images This process takes for 30 minutes.</p>

 <hr>